AmyDelaney94/hows-it-hanging/README.md

 <!-- TOC --><a name="user-stories"></a>
 ### User Stories
-- As a player, I want the instructions to be easily accessable.
+- As a player, I want the instructions to be easily accessible.
 - As a player, I want the game to be user friendly.
 - As a player, I want the game to be fun and engaging.
 - As a player, I want there to be a selection of levels.